- 10-line Platform Trailer

 Once properly loaded and secured to the trailer, the transformer traveled approximately five-miles to the Port of Morrow and the waiting barge.
 Transporting the load required navigating a railroad crossing, and Omega Morgan obtained permission from the railroad to cross the tracks with the oversized load.
 Crossing the railroad tracks also required coordination between Omega Morgan and the railroad to ensure that moving the transformer would not cause any delays to regular train traffic.

-Upon arrival at the Port of Morrow, the Omega Morgan team met with the partnering barge company to load the trailer, transformer and accessories onto the waiting barge.
+Upon arrival at the Port of Morrow, the Omega Morgan transportation and logistics services team met with the partnering barge company to load the trailer, transformer and accessories onto the waiting barge.
 Omega Morgan had engineered and constructed roll-on and roll-off transition plates to facilitate loading the transformer and trailer onto the barge.
 Once successfully loaded onto the barge, the Omega Morgan team cribbed out the loaded trailer to ensure it was ready for transport by water.

 Using an Omega Morgan designed lashing plan, the partnering barge company then lashed the load directly to the barge.
 Once the trailer was loaded correctly and secured, the barge company transported the cargo to the Port of Vancouver to meet a ship that would be taking the transformer overseas.